Sunricher-Gitbook/sunricher-gitbook.github.io/sources/h2a/third-part-access-service.md

 title: Third-party Access Service
 ---

-## Third-part Access Service
+## Third-party Access Service

 ### Amazon Alexa

-Coming soon...
+Search with the keyword `h2a` in the Alexa App - Skills & Games.

 ### Google Home